Cumulocity-IoT/cumulocity-examples/mqtt-service/README.md

 Python scripts will generally require Python version 3.12+ to run them.
 Some Python scripts will use the [paho-mqtt](https://pypi.org/project/paho-mqtt/) library and other third-party packages, which will need to be installed in your Python (virtual) environment.
+A `Pipfile` for [pipenv](https://pipenv.pypa.io/en/latest/) will be provided with those examples, to create a Python virtual environment with all the required dependencies installed automatically.